yuyangd/simple-sinatra/README.md

 ===================================

 - this is for sinatra app deploy demo
 - there are 3 solutions - EC2, ECS and k8s, this readme only related to EC2 solution.
-Docker solution can be found under dockerdemo folder.
+Docker solutions (ECS, k8s) can be found under dockerdemo folder.

 Prerequisite
 ===================================